Ok, so we now know about the Lorentz Transformation Equations. So why is time the 4th dimension?

 from before.

-It's obvious that in order to describe the position of an event E in space-time S that it essentially takes 4 coordinates, namely (x, y, z, t).
+It's obvious that in order to describe the position of an event in spacetime

 So there you have it: time as the 4th dimension.
-It's really a mathematical thing.
+It's really just a mathematical physics thing.

 But how do advanced mathematicians actually write all this down?